Merging or Joining Spreadsheet or Database Data

 Introduction

-Merging or joining data together in FME is accomplished by using a transformer.
-These transformers allow the user to define a relationship for the basis of a join.
+Merging or joining data in FME is accomplished by using a transformer.
+These transformers allow the user to define a relationship based on a join.
 This article covers which transformers work best for merging data that comes from a spreadsheet or database.
 If you are interested in merging spatial data, see the Merging or Joining Spatial Data article.

 Merging or joining data together is different from connecting data streams in FME.
-When the data is merged the attributes from each dataset are combined together based on a common identifier and then output as a single fused dataset.
-When the data streams are just connected by drawing two connections to an input port of a transformer that isn’t a merging transformer, the data will be in a single stream, but the attributes will still be separate.
-For more information on combining data streams see the Combining Multiple Streams of Data (Append vs. Merge or Join) article.
+When the data is merged, the attributes from each dataset are combined using a common identifier, and the resulting dataset is output as a single fused dataset.
+When the data streams are connected by drawing two connections to an input port of a transformer that isn’t a merging transformer, the data will be in a single stream, but the attributes will remain separate.
+For more information on combining data streams, see the Combining Multiple Streams of Data (Append vs. Merge or Join) article.

 1543942297338.png